 A System object™ is a specialized kind of MATLAB® object.
 System Toolboxes include System objects and most System Toolboxes also have MATLAB functions and Simulink® blocks.
 System objects are designed specifically for implementing and simulating dynamic systems with inputs that change over time.
 Many signal processing, communications, and controls systems are dynamic.
 In a dynamic system, the values of the output signals depend on both the instantaneous values of the input signals and on the past behavior of the system.
 System objects use internal states to store that past behavior, which is used in the next computational step.
-As a result, System objects are optimized for iterative computations that process large streams of data, such as video and audio processing systems.
+As a result, System objects are optimized for iterative computations that process large streams of data in segments, such as video and audio processing systems.
+This ability to process streaming data provides the advantage of not having to hold large amounts of data in memory.
+Use of streaming data also allows you to use simplified programs that use loops efficiently.

 Many System objects support: